lord-NAVY/FORMS-APP/README.md

-# COMP229-F2021-Group Project
+# COMP231-W2022-Group Project

-This is group project for COMP229 Fall2021 Survey Factory by Group 8
+This is group project for COMP231 Winter Forms App